Are you ready for GASB-96?

 Invite the internal department manager that entered into the SBITA to participate in the data extraction process.
 They know their contracts better than anyone, and they will be able to help identify information that may otherwise be missed.

-Finally, GASB-96 identifies project expenses, which are expenses outside of just recurring subscription fees that need to be considered.
+Finally, GASB 96 identifies project expenses, which are expenses outside of just recurring subscription fees that need to be considered.
 To effectively ensure all of the expenses are represented, you must identify each expense associated with each SBITA project and then determine which stage of implementation each expense falls under.

 There are three stages of implementation used to categorize each expense.